Skip to content

 Our near future: I see lazy mornings, Netflix, pizza and hopefully no visits to the hospital.
 I’m pinning my hopes on TSH being well enough to enjoy something nice on Easter Sunday.
 And if that can happen, it will be the best Easter ever.
 I’ve missed him.

-**The door bell rang.
+**The doorbell rang.
 Confirmed.
 Two very cute little neighbourhood kids came to swap handmade cards for candy, so this is what happens on Maundy Thursday.
-The door bell has rung again, more adorable children.
+The doorbell has rung again, and more adorable children.
 CONFIRMED.

 Previous Easter’s reads: